wisdomabioye/wisdomabioye/README.md

 👋 Hi, I’m Wisdom

-Full-stack Developer | TypeScript • FastAPI • Docker • Rust • Blockchain
+Full-stack Developer | TypeScript • NodeJS • Solidity • Python • Rust • Blockchain

 I specialize in building scalable applications with strong integrations between TypeScript runtimes, Python backends (FastAPI), and containerized deployments.
 Most of my work is in private repositories for clients, but here’s a snapshot of my expertise and sample projects.